base/triedb/cli/README.md

 Verbose options vary the level of information written to file:
   1. None: only the account/storage node information
-  2. Verbose (-v verbose): Node information for every node accessed along path to specified node
+  2. Verbose (-v): Node information for every node accessed along path to specified node
-  3. Extra Verbose (-v extra-verbose): Information for each page accessed followed by information for each node accessed from that page along path to specified node
+  3. Extra Verbose (-vv): Information for each page accessed followed by information for each node accessed from that page along path to specified node

 ### Print Root Page Info ###